dirtsimple/postmark/README.md

 Twig templates (in `.type.twig` or `.type.md`) are used to generate *markdown* (not HTML), possibly containing Wordpress shortcodes as well.
 Templates are processed statically at *sync time*, not during Wordpress page generation, and only have access to data from the document being synced.
 The "variables" supplied to the template are the front-matter properties, plus `body` for the body text.

-Templates can use full Twig syntax, including macros, the `extends` tag and `include()` function, which means that you can put other template files in your `.postmark` directory and then use them as partials or base templates, similar to other static site generators.
+Templates can use full Twig syntax, including macros, the `extends` tag and `include()` function, which means that you can put other template files in your `_postmark` or `.postmark` directory and then use them as partials or base templates, similar to other static site generators.
 For example, above we could have done something like this:

 ```twig
 {% from "macros.twig" import video_block %}